jimyoshida/self-taught-devops/README.md

 ## Backlogs

+- Assign class numbers like [Nippon Decimal Classification](https://en.wikipedia.org/wiki/Nippon_Decimal_Classification)
+- Make the docusaurus site and host it
 - Reconsider about the license
-- Add brief explanations on the sections and software items
+- Add brief explanations on each section and item
-- Make a script to generate mindmaps via plantuml code
 - Make a document of how to use the Makefile

 ## License